MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-how-to-collaborate-distribute-dashboards-reports.md

 ![Screenshot of sharing a report.](media/service-how-to-collaborate-distribute-dashboards-reports/power-bi-share-new-look.png)

 You need a Power BI Pro license to share your content.
 The people you share it with do too, or the content needs to be in a workspace in a [Premium capacity](../enterprise/service-premium-what-is.md).
 When you share a dashboard or report, recipients can view it and interact with it.
 If you give them permission, they can edit it, make a copy of it, and share it with their coworkers.
 They see the same data that you see in the dashboard or report.
-They have access to all the data in the underlying semantic model, unless [row-level security (RLS)](/fabric/security/service-admin-row-level-security) is applied.
+They have access to all the data in the underlying semantic model, unless [row-level security (RLS)](/fabric/security/service-admin-row-level-security) or object-level security (OLS) is is applied.

 You can share reports via links that give access: